The magic of campfires at Bedgebury Camping

 Campfires are 'nature's television', with something truly hypnotic about the ever changing pattern, shape and colour of the flames of burning wood.
 The reassuring crackle and hiss of logs together with the glow of the hot embers providing a comforting focus as darkness falls.
 With the campfire providing heat and light, it is easy to imagine how campfires have remained the centre of social gatherings around the world.
 In our technology rich lives, reacquainting ourselves with this simple way of life is a definite boost for the soul.

 Campfires at Bedgebury Camping

 Having chosen your pitch, its important to consider where to position the campfire.
 Far enough away from the tents and with plenty of room to sit round.
-Pick up a fire pit from the side of the campground, which helps to contain the fire, and roll this into position.
+Pick up a fire pit from around the campground, which helps to contain the fire, and roll this into position.
 Using paper, kindling and logs light your fire before nightfall.
 Keep your fire going with natural logs, the burning of pallets or treated wood is banned as these can give off toxic fumes and leaves huge numbers of nails, all of which can be dangerous.
 In the morning empty the ash into the ash bins ready for the next fire.

 Cooking by campfire